scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Link Failure Notification - SCMP {#link-down-notification}

 In SCION, an intermediate router cannot change the path followed by a packet, only the source endpoint can chose a different path.
 Therefore, to enable fast recovery, a router SHOULD signal forwarding failures to the source, via a [SCMP notification](#scmp-notification).
-This allows the source endpoint to quickly switch to a different path is used.
+This allows the source endpoint to quickly switch to a different path.

 Sending an SCMP error notification is OPTIONAL.
 Endpoints should therefore implement additional mechanisms to validate or detect link down signals.
 To reduce exposure to denial-of-service attacks, SCION routers SHOULD employ rate-limiting when sending of recommended SCMP notifications (especially identical ones).
 Rate limit policies are up to each AS' administrator.